-A vision exam for miceAugust 21st, 2013 in Neuroscience /
+A vision exam for miceAugust 21, 2013 in Medicine & Health / Neuroscience

 How can one use simple means to investigate the visual abilities of animals?
 This question is being pursued by the research group of Dr. Thomas Münch at the Centre for Integrative Neuroscience at the University of Tübingen.
 Dr. Münch is, among other things, interested in the restoration of lost visual function.
 Mice can suffer from similar diseases of blindness as humans, so that new therapeutic approaches can be developed by doing research on mice.

 Since the treated animals cannot tell us how well they can see, one attempts to draw conclusions about visual abilities from behavioral observations.
 Animals are commonly trained with food to display a certain behavior in response to color or pattern.
 This experimental approach, however, is very time-consuming, and training blind animals is nearly impossible.
 The researchers therefore take advantage of a simple reflex: the optokinetic reflex.
 This reflex can easily be noticed on a train ride: when observing the landscape from a moving train, the eyes periodically follow the passing landscape.
 This effect keeps the image of moving objects constant on the retina for a short while.
 This phenomenon occurs in most animals.